EDITORIAL

 By Judith Crocker

-The positive aspects of living in Broward: a county that maintains its growing order, cultural diversity,
+The positive aspects of living in Broward, a growing county with its cultural diversity and labor wealth

 1. Population growth and cultural diversity